DerpHerpenstein/src20-shackle/README.md

 # SRC-20 OP: Shackle

 ## Introduction
 The Bitcoin Stamps ecosytem was built on Counterparty.
 Art stamps remain 100% useable on Counterparty, but due to some internal conflict in the past, the SRC-20 token standard no longer has any connection to the broader Counterparty ecosystem.
-This issue divides and confuses the community, and makes it more difficult to build infrastructure.
+This issue divides and confuses the community.
+It also makes it more difficult to build infrastructure.

 Since ths Stamps indexer utilizes a Counterparty indexer, it would be possible to make a small update to the SRC-20 token standard that allows SRC-20 tokens to be attached to Stamps.
 This is desireable because it will allow for SRC-20 to take advantage of the new developments in the Counterparty protocol, and it will allow SRC20 tokens to bring liquidity into the Counterparty ecosystem.